 With regard to class attendance, the policy of the College of Arts and Sciences specifies that "precisely how attendance and class participation are taken into account in the final grade is at the discretion of the individual instructor”.
 An instructor may institute a point reduction strictly for attendance, but faculty should have a strong rationale for such a policy.
 Typically, students are forgiven the equivalent of one weeks’ worth of unexcused absences without penalty.
 It is incumbent upon the instructor to clearly indicate, in the written ground rules, if and how attendance in his/her class is to be calculated into the final grade.

 Textbooks, Materials and Fees

 Loyola University Chicago is committed to Academic Honesty.
-Please refer your students to the university and college policies regarding plagiarism on Loyola website in your syllabi.
+Please refer your students to the university and college policies regarding plagiarism in your syllabi.

 The Department of Fine and Performing Arts expects full-time faculty to maintain office hours for a minimum of six hours per week.
 The Dean of the College of Arts and Sciences requires that part-time faculty list a minimum of two hours per week.
 Be sure to include this information on your syllabus.

-Included on your syllabus should be information on how the course will be graded.
+Include information on your syllabus on how the course will be graded.
 Indicate how assignments will be weighted and what will constitute the final grade.
-Blackboard offers an electronic grade book that can be tailored to your class.
+Sakai offers an electronic grade book that can be tailored to your class.
 The advantage to you is that it calculates your grades, and students can easily monitor their progress in class as grades are posted.

 Your final exam date and time must also be listed on your syllabus.
-See Final Exam Schedule on the university web site:
+Please see Final Exam Schedule on the university website.